 Humans didn’t evolve to sit in front of a screen most of the day during their work hours and sit on a couch for the rest of the night watching television.
 Most of us intuitively know this but still do not take any action steps to correct this behavior.

 Entering your 40s doesn’t mean you accept the status quo of fitness and life.
-Would you rather be the former college or high school athlete that now looks like a slob with a beer belly beaten up by life?
-Or the person who realized that you still have a lot of life left in you and appreciate the fact that you can still train reasonably hard and make physical gains until the day you die?
+Do you want to be the former college or high school athlete that now looks like a slob with a beer belly beaten up by life?
+Or be the person who realized that you still have a lot of life left in you and appreciate the fact that you can still train reasonably hard and make physical gains until the day you die?

 Once you decide you want to be stronger and prevent your body from wasting away, you should choose a workout routine that involves some cardio and some resistance training to follow that seems reasonable to you and follow it consistently.
 This could range from 15 minutes a day 3 times a week to an hour a day every day.
 Everybody has some time to allocate to fitness.
 The older you get, the more important maintaining a fitness routine will be.

 Protein and Resistance Training

 To maintain muscle mass, you should perform some type of resistance training when you do work out.
 This could include using machines at the gyms or dumbells at home.
 There are endless tutorials and videos on exercises for those who are beginners in weight training online.
 A great place to start watching high-quality training videos for free is the Athlean X channel on YouTube where they go over everything fitness-related from resistance training, proper form, to nutrition, mobility, and flexibility.